Medically reviewed by Angela Sheddan, FNP

 Like many other traditional treatments for ED, the evidence in support of acupuncture is mixed and generally not very reliable.

-A study from 1999 published in the International Journal of Impotence Research found that 15 percent of patients suffering from erectile dysfunction experienced an improvement in the quality of their erections after undergoing four weeks of acupuncture treatment.
+A study from 1999 published in the International Journal of Impotence Research found that 15 percent of patients suffering from erectile dysfunction experienced improvements in the quality of their erections after undergoing four weeks of acupuncture treatment.

 This study only involved 16 people, with the researchers concluding that no definite conclusions could be drawn from the research.